Create VMs with KVM on Oracle Linux

 Install and Start KVM

-1. Install the software packages associated with the Oracle Linux virtualization module.
+2. Install the associated software packages for Oracle Linux virtualization.

 sudo dnf module install -y virt

-This command installs the collection of virtualization packages, which include libvirt, qemu-kvm, and other dependencies.
+These commands install the virtualization packages, which include libvirt, qemu-kvm, and other dependencies on Oracle Linux.

 sudo dnf install -y virt-install virt-viewer